Muhammed-Nawfal/Agile-Team-Project-UniBridge/README.md

 **Backend (Spring Boot & PostgreSQL)**
 - Implemented the `ActivityMatch` entity with supporting **repository, service, and resource classes** to manage match requests and status updates.
 - Wrote an **SQL query** that used profile attributes (gym skill level, preferred gym/study times, course, sports interests,etc.) to generate match suggestions.
-- Added **backend constraints** including a rejection timeout profiles so declined profiles reappear only after ~2 weeks.
+- Added **backend constraints**, including a rejection timeout so declined profiles reappear only after 2 weeks.
 - Extended **security configuration** so that only logged-in users could create matches.

 **Frontend (Angular)**
 - Built a Tinder-style swipe interface for accepting/rejecting profiles.
-- Developed the **Match Requests** page to view incoming match requests and the **Upcoming Matches** page, where users can viw scheduled matches.
+- Developed the **Match Requests** page to view incoming match requests and the **Upcoming Matches** page, where users can view scheduled matches.

 **Accessibility Feature**
-- Implemented an accessibility feature with **text-to-speech**, for visually impaired users to hover over buttons or click a page-level reader to have on-screen content spoken aloud.
+- Implemented a **text-to-speech** accessibility feature, allowing visually impaired users to hover over buttons or click a page-level reader to have on-screen content spoken aloud.

 **Others**
-- Contributed to shared frontend components such as the home page and navigation bar.
+- Contributed to shared frontend components such as the **home page and navigation bar**.
-- Was responsible for developing other components such as the **home page and navbar**.

 ---

 ## 🛠️ Tech Stack

 - ☕ **Java** – Backend language
-- 🌱 **Spring Boot** – REST APIs, and business logic
+- 🌱 **Spring Boot** – REST APIs and business logic
 - 🐘 **PostgreSQL** – Database
 - 🅰️ **Angular** – Frontend framework (TypeScript, HTML, CSS, Bootstrap)
 - 📦 **Docker** – Containerization and deployment